 - foster discussion and debate

-- open students’ eyes to how their work compares to that of their peers, giving them a better sense of their own strengths and weaknesses as writers and thinkers
+- open students’ eyes to how their work compared to that of their peers, giving them a better sense of their own strengths and weaknesses as writers and thinkers

 - encourage students to consider their audience, an important aspect of learning to write effectively and yet a component missing in many traditional assignments